Genne23v/test-scripts-with-python/README.md

 #### \*This is my practice from LinkedIn Learning - Scripting for Testers.
 All scripts are written in Python.
-The scripts are to run HTTP request, creating a report using Google Spreadsheet API, and Selenium UI test.
+The scripts are to run HTTP request, creating a report using Google Spreadsheet API, Selenium UI test, and combined complex test cases.

 ### Download Python REST API Dependencies